 Sit down with your family or group and talk about what each person wants to see.

-Once you have a list, make a plan by searching Pinterest for specific locations.
 You may have to negotiate some things based on where it is and the amount of time you have, but try to be sure everyone has a say.

 Killruddery House & Gardens

-Killruddery House & Gardens, in Bray, has quite a history.
+Killruddery House & Gardens in Bray has quite a history.
 The house as it stands dates from the 1820s, though the Earls of Meath have resided here since 1618.

 Take a guided tour to truly appreciate this grand estate.
 We started our tour in The Orangery, built in 1852, inspired by the Crystal Palace in London.

 Take a tour and learn about the legend surrounding the family tiara.
-It's said it was sold to finance the building.
-The crenellations around the dome are very similar to the design of the tiara, weaving around the bottom of the glass.
+It’s said it was sold to finance the building.

 Richard Turner, known for his work at the National Botanic Gardens in Dublin, designed the dome.
 The 11th Earl brought back the collection of marble statues after a tour of Italy from 1830-1850.